spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 We can neatly separate this logic between the client-side and server-side representations:

 * The `UnityClient` client-worker should display a visual representation for each health pack in the world.
 It should only display health packs that are currently "active".
-* The `UnityGameLogic` server-worker should, when a player collides with a health pack, check whether that player is injured and allows the player to consume the health pack if they are.
+* The `UnityGameLogic` server-worker should, when a player collides with an active health pack, check whether that player is injured and allow the player to consume the health pack if they are.

 The FPS Starter Project uses the SpatialOS GDK's [MonoBehaviour workflow]({{urlRoot}}/content/intro-workflows-spatialos-entities).
 In this workflow SpatialOS entities are represented by Unity prefabs.
 Crucially, you can use different prefabs to represent the same type of entity on different types of workers.
 This allows you to separate client-side and server-side entity representation, as we planned above.